edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 {{<note>}}
 A working SGX DCAP environment is required for Marblerun to work.
 For the ease of exploring and testing we provide a simulation mode with `--simulation` that runs without SGX hardware.
-In this quickstart we deploy Marblerun in simulation mode.
+In this quickstart, we deploy Marblerun in simulation mode.
 Be aware that this is not meant for production and runs without real SGX enclaves.
 {{</note>}}

 ## Step 0: Setup